ArjyaSMishra/BXToolDemonstrator/README.md

    You will see the Project name on Project Explorer.

-3. After importing all 6 projects, check for the problems(if any).
+3. After importing all 5 projects, check for the problems(if any).
 You might have to add the dependencies manually if missing.

-   Check for all 6 projects, Build path -> Configure build Path -> Deployment Assembly, there must be a row present for Plug-in Dependencies.
+   Check for all 5 projects, Build path -> Configure build Path -> Deployment Assembly, there must be a row present for Plug-in Dependencies.
 If not, please add it.
-   (You might have to do it for "Benchmarx" project as for other projects, it is already being added in .classpath file.)

 4. In Java EE perspective, Click on “Server” tab -> click on the link to create a new Sever -> Enter and Select the Tomcat server configured earlier -> Next -> Enter the Tomcat server path and JRE version -> Next -> Select the project name and add to the server and Finish